 A primary care provider is who you will see for regular visits, prescriptions and care.
 You can pick one, or we can help you pick one.

 Primary care providers (PCPs) can be doctors, nurse practitioners and more.
 You have a right to choose a PCP within the [CCO Name] network.
-If you do not pick a provider within 30 days, [CCO name] will pick one for you.
+If you do not pick a provider within 30 days, [CCO name] will assign you to a clinic or pick a PCP for you.
 [CCO name] will send you a letter with your provider’s information.

 In-network providers [CCO Name] works with some providers, but not all of them.
 Providers that we work with are called in-network or participating providers.
 Providers we do not work with are called out-of-network providers.
 You may be able to see out-of-network providers if needed, but they must work with the Oregon Health Plan.